Campuses, Buildings + Hours

 Attendance is limited to 20 people per viewing, which lasts for about one hour.
 This ensures that everyone has a safe and enjoyable experience, and plenty of time for viewing and learning from RCA guides.
 For this reason, we ask that you pre-register for events.
 Cost is $10 per adult or $8 per child (12 years or younger).

-Due to COVID-19, all scheduled 2020 summer events have been canceled.
+Due to COVID-19, all scheduled 2020 summer and fall events have been canceled.

 For registration information, please email ELCemail@example.com.